 If you want to make your first cruise experience more memorable, consider these tried and tested destinations.

 The biggest cruising regions in the world, with more cruise ships visiting these areas than any other region are the Caribbean, Alaska and the Mediterranean.
-You will, without a doubt, find both an itinerary and a cruise ship to suit you and your family amongst the many cruise lines sailing these well-navigated waters.
+You will, without a doubt, find an itinerary and a cruise ship to suit you and your family amongst the many cruise lines sailing these well-navigated waters.

-All the ports on these itineraries have the most popular excursions to major tourist destinations.
+All the ports on these itineraries have the most popular shore excursions to major tourist destinations.
 As first-time cruisers, you will undoubtedly have these places on your bucket list.

 The people of the Caribbean islands are warm and friendly.
 There’s plenty to do on land and at sea – go snorkeling in shallow waters, enjoy some fantastic beaches, or be adventurous and join a hiking tour.
 First-time cruisers may never want to leave this magical place.